Be treated to a private dinner at Ireland's enchanting Ballyseede Castle, accompanied by a superb musical performance.

 Enjoy a stop in Conwy, a town that is teeming with rich history.
 In the heart lies its 13th-century castle within the medieval town.
 Admire the liush surrounding Welsh countryside before taking the ferry across the Irish Sea to Dublin.
 This evening you will have choice of dining.

-Perhaps enjoy a tour of Ireland's most famous university, Trinity College, and see the ninth-century Book of Kells in the Old Library.
-Otherwise, you may wish to visit the Guinness Storehouse, home of the distinctive dark stout since 1759.
-Located in the heart of the St. James's Gate Brewery, learn how to ‘pull the perfect pint’.
-Otherwise, experience the funniest guide to the historic Irish culture, idiosyncrasies and lifestyle at a fast-paced and hands-on comedy show.
+Enjoy a tour of Trinity College and see the Book of Kells.
+Otherwise, you may wish to visit the Guinness Storehouse, home of the dark stout since 1759.
+Or experience the funnier side of Irish culture at a fast-paced comedy show.

-Few cities wear its history on its sleeve like Dublin, and on a city tour this morning, your guide will show you the best of the Irish capital.
-As you explore Dublin’s Georgian architecture, you’ll see the incredible Christ Church Cathedral, Dublin Castle, St Stephen’s Green and Temple Bar.
-Then, see a different side to Ireland with a visit to the Kilmainham Gaol Museum, where leaders of the rebellions in 1798, 1803, 1848, 1867 and 1916 were detained and in some instances executed here.
+Your local expert will show you the best of the Irish capital.
+As you explore Dublin’s Georgian architecture, you’ll see Christ Church Cathedral, Dublin Castle, St Stephen’s Green and Temple Bar.
+Then, see a different side to Ireland with a visit to the Kilmainham Gaol Museum, where leaders of the rebellions were detained and executed.
 Later this afternoon, choose your activity.Daily :